Awalz/SwiftyDraw/README.md

 ## Apple Pencil Integration
+Apple Pencil can be used for drawing in a SwiftyDrawView, just like a finger.
-This is only supported for iOS 12.1 and above versions
+Special features, however, regarding Apple Pencil 2 are only supported on iOS 12.1 and above versions.

 ### Apple Pencil 2 Double Tap action
 #### Enable/ Disable pencil interaction